chriscasano/SetTopBox/README.md

 -----------

 1) Get Hortonworks Sandbox
-     Make sure Kafka port is setup in port fowarding of VM.  should be 6667

 2) Install NiFi (https://github.com/abajwa-hw/ambari-nifi-service).
 If you're using VirtualBox, make sure you port forward 9090 when your install is complete.